 A. Perhaps the answer to this question is to hear about the work of Terrascope students in the semesters beyond their freshman year.
 A large number of students participate in UROP or other projects that in some way continue interests first kindled in Terrascope.
 The experience of developing solutions to a complex problem as freshmen means that you will be more likely to have the confidence to continue to find challenging projects to pursue at MIT and beyond.
 See written and video comments by past students.

-of 2014 if I take Mission 2017 but don't take Terrascope courses in the spring?
+of 2016 if I take Mission 2019 but don't enroll in Terrascope courses in the spring?

 A. Yes, although in case of limited space, preference will be given those who have committed